 Remember that although the other person may be the one behaving destructively, you will be the one who appears destructive if you make a public charge that you can't back up.
 Be sure to have plenty of examples to demonstrate what you're saying, and say it as gently as possible while still being direct.
 You may not persuade the person in question, but that's okay as long as you persuade everyone else.

-I remember only one situation, in more than 10 years of working in free software, where things got so bad that we actually had to ask someone to stop posting altogether.
-As is so often the case, he was not rude, and sincerely wanted only to be helpful.
+I remember only a few situations, in more than 20 years of working in free software, where things got so bad that we actually had to ask someone to stop posting altogether.
+In the example I'll use here, the person was not rude, and sincerely wanted only to be helpful.
 He just didn't know when to post and when not to post.
 Our lists were open to the public, and he was posting so often, and asking questions on so many different topics, that it was getting to be a noise problem for the community.
 We'd already tried asking him nicely to do a little more research for answers before posting, but that had no effect.